 Emma offers a range of services to meet the diverse needs of her clients, including Adult ADHD assessments.

-As outlined below, the Late notice policy applies for any changes or cancellations made to your booking.
-Late notice policy applies to Online Telehealth and In-clinic Consultation appointments.
-The late notice policy applies to any changes or cancellations made to appointments and is as follows:
+The Late notice policy applies for any changes or cancellations made to your booking.
+Late notice policy applies to In-person and Telehealth consultation appointments.

 Cognitive Behavioral Therapy (CBT) is a widely practiced psychotherapy approach focused on changing negative thought patterns and behaviors that contribute to emotional distress and mental health disorders.
 It operates on the principle that our thoughts, feelings, and behaviors are interconnected, and by identifying and challenging negative or irrational thoughts, individuals can learn more adaptive ways of thinking and behaving.